Top-seeded Celtics roll over Heat and into second round. They'll play Cleveland or Orlando

 The top-seeded Celtics pounced on injury-plagued Miami, which was without postseason star Jimmy Butler and No. 2 scorer Tyler Herro, who hit six of the Heat’s franchise playoff record 23 3-pointers in Game 2 for their only win of the series.

-Jaylen Brown also scored 25 points for Boston, Jayson Tatum had 16 points and 12 rebounds on Wednesday night, and reserve Sam Hauser scored 17 points in the extended garbage time that also saw deep bench players Xavier Tillman and Jaden Springer see their first playing time in the postseason.
+Jaylen Brown also scored 25 points for Boston and Jayson Tatum had 16 points and 12 rebounds on Wednesday night.
+Reserve Sam Hauser scored 17 points in the extended garbage time for deep bench players while Xavier Tillman and Jaden Springer got their first playing time in the postseason.

 “It’s good we did our work early.
 Wish it could have been four, but we’ll take five,” Brown said.
 “We still have tests to go through, throughout this playoffs, especially now with KP being out.
 But I think we’re up to the challenge."